Skip to content

 Click here to open the answer container.
 Click here to close the answer container.

-There are several options for finding an online psychiatrist that takes insurance.
-In general, you can expect many providers to accept insurance, but it is important to read through provider profiles and online psychiatry websites to verify your specific plan is accepted.
-Often, you can reach out to the company directly for further help figuring out if your insurance is accepted.
+Yes, many online psychiatry platforms take insurance.
+However, before signing up, it is important to read through provider profiles and online psychiatry websites to verify your specific plan is accepted.
+Many have insurance pages where you can get an estimate of your copay, or you can reach out to the company directly for further help figuring out if your insurance is accepted.
 Also, be sure to verify coverage with your plan directly to avoid unexpected costs.

 Sources Update History